Updated Aug. 3, 2022

 The FDA has also issued EUAs for other treatments and products for use in people who are at greater risk of severe illness with COVID-19.
 These include monoclonal antibodies, antiviral drugs, immune modulators and renal replacement therapies.

 What Are Monoclonal Antibodies?

-- FDA Coronavirus (COVID-19) Drugs
+- U.S. Food and Drug Administration Coronavirus (COVID-19) Drugs